-3.2.2.
-Accuracy
+3.2.2 Accuracy

-In this section the experimental set-up, which we used to specify the accuracy of the algorithms, is explained.
+In this section the experimental set-up that we used to determine the accuracy of the algorithms, is explained.
 This criterion is not applied to the Hausdorff distance, because subpixel accuracy is not achieved by the used implementation.
 Generally, it seems to be very difficult to compute a refinement of the returned parameters directly based on the forward or reverse fraction.
-Since the shape-based matching is the only candidate that is able to recognize scaled objects, only the position and orientation accuracy of the four approaches are tested.
+Since PatMax[®] and the shape-based matching are the only candidates that are able to recognize scaled objects, only the position and orientation accuracy of the six approaches were tested.